cpp-tutor/learnmoderncpp-tutorial/09-classes-friends-and-polymorphism.md

 Many things to note about this program:

-* The `Date` type has been moved to be inside the `Person`; its fully qualified name is therefore `Person::Date`; this has been done to illustrate how `struct`s and `class`es and be nested inside each other.
-(The type `std::year_month_day`, new to C++20, was not available in my compiler when this program was written.)
-A forward-declaration `struct Date;` is necessary to avoid having to define `Date` in full before the first constructor.

-* A second constructor for `Person` taking only a `Date` has been added.
+* A second constructor for `Person` taking only a `std::chrono::year_month_day` has been added.
 Setters can be used later to initialize or modify the other three member variables, which are left defaulted by this constructor (empty for the two `std::string`s and `false` for the `bool`).

-* A `virtual` destructor has been addded to `Person`; if you remember one thing about inheritance, it should be that base classes need a virtual destructor.
+* A `virtual` destructor has been added to `Person`; if you remember one thing about inheritance, it should be that base classes need a virtual destructor.
 This is so that any heap objects of type `Student` or `Employee` assigned to a pointer of type `Person*` (including use of smart pointers), the correct destructor of the **derived** class can be found and thus called, avoiding memory leaks.

 * The `getName()` function returns the name(s) provided by either the constructor or the setter(s) as a single `std::string`, ordered according to the member variable `familynamefirst`.
 (I hope this attempt at cultural inclusion doesn't offend anyone!)

-* The `Date` type has been modified to try to fit it into 32-bits, so it is almost certainly passed more efficiently by value in a single register rather than by `const`-reference.

 * The member variable `dob` is declared `protected:`, the other three are `private:`, as before.